-The following paragraphs discuss planktonic, pelagic and benthic biological resources associated with New Jersey coastal waters, which may overlap nearshore waters with offshore waters.
+The following paragraphs discuss geomorphology and biological resources associated with New Jersey coastal waters which overlap nearshore waters with offshore waters.
 The term "nearshore" refers to all intertidal and marine waters located within the coastal zone that extends out to sea 3 nautical miles (approximately 3.3 statute miles) from the New Jersey shoreline, otherwise referred to as the Inner Continental Shelf (ICS).
-The term "offshore" refers to marine waters lying seaward of state coastal waters under Federal jurisdiction (BOEM), otherwise known as the OCS.
+The term "offshore" refers to marine waters lying seaward of state coastal waters under Federal jurisdiction (BOEM), otherwise known as the Outer Continental Shelf (OCS).